My set-top box changes channels itself

 - Change the remote address.

-- Once complete, you can re-enable UHF and place the receiver back where it was before.
+- Once complete, you can re-enable UHF and place the set-top box back where it was before.

-This will maintain the UHF communication between the remote and receiver; tying them exclusively to each other.
+This will maintain the UHF communication between the remote and set-top box; tying them exclusively to each other.